 In certain circumstances, even if you contributed to your own work accident, you may still be able to claim injury compensation if your employer is deemed to have been the main instigator of your injury.

-When Can You File A Work Accident Claim?
+When Can You File An Accident At Work Claim?

 You may have a valid basis for a work accident claim if you are injured at work for any of the below mentioned reasons and have suffered a personal injury:

 • Slip, trip or fall